pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 1. `TIMESTAMP` - [date](https://www.postgresql.org/docs/current/datatype-datetime.html)
 1. `SERIAL` - [serial, automatically increments as new rows are created](https://www.postgresql.org/docs/current/datatype-numeric.html#DATATYPE-SERIAL)

+Thought question: Why is it important or useful to set and enforce a datatype for a field?

 ## Create a table

 Inside a database, you can have many tables.
 You'll create a table of DVDs for sale.
 If you were working for an online DVD store, you'd have additional tables for users, orders, and more.
+For this lesson, you'll only work on one table.
+In a later lesson, you'll learn how to work with two or more tables.

 Tables have columns and rows.
-To create a new table, you will define the names of the columns and their data types.
+To create a new table, you will define the names of the columns and their datatypes.

 The following table has just one column called `name` with a datatype of `TEXT`.
 You can drop it immediately, as this is just a demonstration of the syntax.